 Independent Directors Sessions.
-A meeting of the independent directors is scheduled at every regular Board meeting and the independent directors meet in an executive session without Mr. Bradway to review Company performance, management effectiveness, proposed programs and transactions, and the Board meeting agenda items.
+A meeting of the independent directors is scheduled at every regular Board meeting and the independent directors meet in an executive session without Mr. Bradway to review matters, including Company performance, management effectiveness, proposed programs and transactions, and the Board meeting agenda items.
 These independent sessions are organized and chaired by our lead independent director and our lead independent director provides direct feedback to Mr. Bradway after these executive sessions.

 Independent Committee Leadership.
-The Audit, Compensation, Compliance, and Governance Committees are each composed solely of and led by independent directors and provide independent oversight of management.
+The Audit, Compensation, Compliance, and Governance Committees are each composed solely of. and led by, independent directors and provide independent oversight of management and its Board-delegated duties.
 In addition:

-- Each committee chair meets with management in advance of meetings to review and refine agendas, add topics of interest, and review and comment on materials to be delivered to the committee; - Every independent director has access to all committee materials; - Each committee chair provides a report summarizing committee meetings to the full Board at each regular meeting of the Board; - Each committee meeting includes adequate time for executive session and the committees meet in executive session on a regular basis with no members of management present (unless otherwise requested by the committee); and - Each committee effectively manages its Board-delegated duties and communicates regularly with the Chairman, lead independent director, the Board, and members of management.
+- Each committee Chair meets with management in advance of meetings to review and refine agendas, add topics of interest, and review and comment on materials to be delivered to the committee; - Each committee Chair provides a report summarizing committee meetings to the full Board at each regular meeting of the Board; - Each committee meeting includes adequate time for executive session and the committees meet in executive session on a regular basis with no members of management present (unless otherwise requested by the committee); - Each committee effectively manages its Board-delegated duties and communicates regularly with the Chairman, lead independent director, the Board, and members of management; and - Every director has access to all committee materials.